Twenty dead in Taliban siege of Afghan hotel; NATO blames Haqqanis

 NEW FACE OF INSURGENCY?

-Soldiers and police fanned out around the hotel at dawn, arriving in cars and armoured Humvee vehicles and taking cover behind trees flanking the lake and a nearby golf course.
+Soldiers and police fanned out around the hotel at dawn, arriving in cars and armored Humvee vehicles and taking cover behind trees flanking the lake and a nearby golf course.

 Qargha Lake is one of Kabul's few options for weekend getaways.
 Restaurants and hotels that dot the shore are popular with Afghan government officials and businessmen, particularly on Thursday nights.